 Washing your hair is permitted 72 hours after surgery.
 Avoid irritating any of the incision lines.
 Keep them from crusting with a light coating of prescribed ointment or pure petroleum jelly.

-Avoid medications that contain aspirin or Ibuprofen for two to three weeks.
-Both pain and sleep medications are prescribed as needed.
+Pain medications are prescribed as needed.
 Take them only as needed.
 After the first 24 hours, Extra-Strength Tylenol may be sufficient.
 Remember, pain and sleep medications may impair your reactions, so avoid driving or other hazardous activities for 24 hours after taking them.
 If the prescribed medications do not control your symptoms, please call us.
 Nausea may occasionally be related to the above medications.
 Small amounts of clear fluids at frequent intervals may help.
 If this is not effective, call us.